 SpaceX would construct an additional launch mount for Starship/Super Heavy at LC-39A, adjacent to the existing mount used for the Falcon 9 and Falcon Heavy.
 A LCH4 farm would be built near the existing Falcon Rocket Propellant-1 (RP-1) farm similar in structure to the existing LOX farm.
 Site improvements would also include an interior transport road leading from the pad entrance gate up to the launch mount as well as several new high pressure gaseous commodity lines.
 A deluge water system and water cooled flame diverter would be installed and comprised of new water tanks capable of delivering the necessary water pressure.
-The Landing Zone 1 (LZ-1) facility, at Cape Canaveral Air Force Station (CCAFS), would be used as a landing location for Starship, similar to its current use for Falcon booster landings.
-The Starship spacecraft is the second stage of the vehicle.
-Super Heavy is the first stage booster and would be landed downrange on a droneship (converted barge), similar to the downrange landings of Falcon boosters.
-SpaceX's proposed action includes the construction of a landing pad for Starship land landings within the LC-39A boundary.
-The potential for land landings of Starship at LC-39A will require additional analysis to fully assess the potential impacts to NASA programs, facilities, personnel and operations.
+Location options for Starship landings include Landing Zone 1 (LZ-1) at Cape Canaveral Air Force Station (CCAFS) and downrange on a droneship (converted barge), both of which have been previously assessed for Falcon 9 booster landings (USAF 2017).
+Additionally, a new landing pad at LC39A is being considered.
+This EA analyzes the potential environmental impacts associated with landings at those three locations.
+Prior to implementation of the Starship launch program, additional analyses would be performed for each landing location to ascertain flight safety risks to KSC and CCAFS programs, facilities, personnel and operations.
+Risks must be satisfactorily mitigated below significance thresholds (discussed in Section 3.12) in order to approve the landing location.
+Super Heavy is the first stage booster and would be landed on a droneship, similar to the downrange landings of Falcon boosters.